THE CALVARY CONFESSION

 - “Go therefore and make disciples of all the nations, baptizing them in the name of the Father, the Son and The Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age.”
 Matthew 28:19-20

 - “But you are a royal priesthood, a Holy nation, a people’s for God’s own possession, that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light.”
 1 Peter 2:9

 - We define Missional within the context of Matthew 28:19-20.
 Specifically, we are called to make disciples that follow in the teaching of Christ.

-- Being evangelical, we believe that it is God’s will for the church to support the spread of the Gospel in all parts of the world.
+- Being Gospel proclaiming, we believe that it is God’s will for the church to support the spread of the Gospel in all parts of the world.
 We are intentional regarding supporting the spread of the Gospel and making disciples across the world.
 Hence, the church we support ministries and missionaries that are making an impact with the gospel.
 Our missions focus is to support local, national and global ministries.
 We also believe that it is not enough simply to provide funding but also seek to actively engage in various mission projects designed to facilitate the spread of the gospel.

 5. The Church is Focused on Godly Worship

 - We believe that the worship of God is a paramount privilege of the saved.
 We get to worship God in spirit and in truth in response to who He is.
 Accordingly, our worship is God centered.
 Through worship we seek to exalt the God of the Word.
 God is the sole focus of our worship and there cannot be any other deviation from Him. *“God is not worshiped where He is not treasured and enjoyed.
 Praise is not an alternative to joy, but the expression of joy.”
 John Piper, Desiring God